Enriques surfaces with normal K3-like coverings: K3-like coverings with elliptic double point

 In this section, we shall construct simply-connected Enriques surfaces $Y$ whose K3-like covering $X$ is normal and contains an elliptic double point.
 The idea is simple: We start with a rational elliptic surface $J\ra\PP^1$ containing a singular fiber of Lang type 9C, chosen so that the Frobenius pullback $X'=J^\fpb$ stays rational.
 It comes with an induced elliptic fibration $X'\ra\PP^1$.
 Its relatively minimal smooth model $J'$ can be seen as a flip $X'\leftarrow S\rightarrow J'$, and the desired K3-like covering arises as a flop $X'\leftarrow S\rightarrow X$.
 The crucial step is the construction of the flop $X$, starting from the flip $J'$, so that the flop removes all quasielliptic fibrations, introduce another elliptic fibration, and yet does not change the nature of the Zariski singularities.

 For this, we need as key ingredients Shioda's theory of Mordell--Weil lattices \cite{Shioda 1990} and their classification for rational elliptic surface, which is due to Oguiso and Shioda \cite{Oguiso; Shioda 1991}.
 We start by recalling this.
 Let $J\ra B$ be an elliptic surface over a smooth proper curve $B$, with smooth total space and endowed with zero section $0\subset J$.
+We also assume that it is relatively minimal.
 The N\'eron--Severi group $\NS(J)=\Pic(J)/\Pic^0(J)$ is endowed with the intersection pairing $(P\cdot Q)$.
 The group of sections for $J\ra B$ is called the \emph{Mordell--Weil group} $\MW(J/B)=\Pic^0(J_\eta)$.
 The \emph{trivial sublattice} $T=T(J/B)$ inside the N\'eron--Severi group $\NS(J)$ is the subgroup generated by the zero-section $O\subset J$, together with all irreducible components $\Theta\subset J_b$, $b\in B$ that are disjoint from the zero-section.
 Thus we may identify $\MW(J/B)$, up to its torsion subgroup, as a subgroup of the orthogonal complement $T^\perp\subset\NS(J)\otimes\QQ$.
 Consequently, it acquires a non-degenerate bilinear $\QQ$-valued form

 called the \emph{height pairing}, which was extensively studied by Shioda \cite{Shioda 1990}.
 The sign is a customary convention, introduced to have a positive-definite height pairing, and $P\mapsto \bar{P}$ denotes the orthogonal projection onto $T^\perp$.
 One also calls $\MW(J/B)$ the \emph{Mordell--Weil lattice}.
 The subgroup comprising all sections $P\subset J$ that pass through the same fiber components as the zero section $O\subset J$ is called the \emph{narrow Mordell--Weil lattice}.